-All VA loans require a VA Funding fee, this is a legal stipulation.
+All VA loans require a VA Funding fee, unless exempt this is a legal stipulation.
 The intended purpose of the VA funding fee is to ensure the borrower contributes towards the cost incurred by the VA to provide this benefit, for the borrower to contribute towards the cost of this benefit, reducing the burden upon taxpayers.
 For first time home buyers, the VA funding fee amounts to 2.15 percent of the purchase price.
 For second time users it is 3.30 percent.
 If the borrower makes a down payment of 5 percent or greater the funding fee will be reduced.
 For borrowers unable to pay the funding fee upfront, it is allowable to add the funding fee to the final loan amount, because a VA loan can exceed the appraised value of a home.

 Who’s Eligible for a VA Loan

-First and foremost, to qualify for a VA loan, a veteran most have received an honorable discharge.
+First and foremost, to qualify for a VA loan, a veteran must have received an honorable discharge.
 For active duty personnel and veterans, eligibility for a loan is determined by service time.
 90 continuous days of service during wartime or 181 days during peacetime is required.
 In certain situations the surviving spouse of a veteran may also qualify for a VA loan.

 Furthermore there is no cap on the number of times aperson can use a VA loan.
 Even in the event of a short sale or foreclosure, as long as you are up to date on any outstanding debt payment, you may qualify for another loan.
 Generally after a short sale it takes 24 months for the applicant to use another VA loan, however using specific programs grants you the usage of your VA eligibility immediately.

 Credit Score Requirements